- Date5 Feb 2023

 These days, swimmers and spectators alike come together and immerse themselves in the community atmosphere on the first Sunday in February at Australia's iconic Manly Beach.

-As the Cole Classic celebrates its 40th year anniversary, you can join more than 4,000 swimmers of all ages and abilities who will take on the 1km, 2km or 5km swims, with some of the more serious competitors entering more than one distance!
+The Cole Classic has been run for more than 40 years and you can join more than 4,000 swimmers of all ages and abilities who will take on the 1km, 2km or 5km swims, with some of the more serious competitors entering more than one distance!

 Whilst all distances enjoy a common start line at Shelly Beach, the 5km swim takes you over to Freshwater Point, with the 2km and 1km swims looping north, before all distances share a common finish line at either South Steyne.